Skip to content

 When Learning Is the Reward

-Supercivilization·April 29, 2026·9 min read
+Supercivilization··9 min read

 They just wanted to get to the other side.

 Every human alive started as a ferociously effective learner.
-We arrived wired for it — neurologically primed to absorb language, spatial relationships, social dynamics, and cause-and-effect through the single most powerful learning technology ever documented by cognitive science.
+You arrived wired for it — neurologically primed to absorb language, spatial relationships, social dynamics, and cause-and-effect through the single most powerful learning technology ever documented by cognitive science.

 Play.